In this ConvertBox review, I’ll show you why ConvertBox is one of the best lead generation and opt-in tools for a couple of (really good) reasons.

 These are my lifetime stats for one website (you can manage multiple websites on the Elite Plus plan):

-With these two images, I hope you can trust that I’ve used ConvertBox extensively and know what I’m talking about.
+With these two images, I hope you can trust that I’ve used ConvertBox extensively.

-With all of that out of the way, let’s talk about ConvertBox.
+With that out of the way, let’s talk about ConvertBox.